 Amyotrophic Lateral Sclerosis (ALS) Researcher, Columbia University Irving Medical Center

 Hi there!
-My name is Michelle Wang and I'm majoring in criminology and political science at the University of Toronto, Canada.
-As a 2020 Laidlaw scholar, I am incredibly excited to work on a project that I am passionate about and join this global network of scholars!!
+My name is Michelle Wang and I double majored in criminology and political science at the University of Toronto, Canada (Class of 2023).
+As a 2020 Laidlaw scholar, I was incredibly fortunate to work on a project that I was passionate about and to have joined a global network of like-minded scholars!!

 I'm a third-year student at the University of Toronto studying Physiology, Ecology and Evolutionary Biology, and Spanish.
 For my Laidlaw Project, I'm researching the impact of land disturbance on invasive and endemic plant species in the Galápagos Archipelago.
 Apart from studying invasive species and their growth and spread, my research interests also lie in neuroscience and the memory loss that comes with neurodegeneration.
 Outside the lab/field, I can be found rock climbing, reading, and exploring cafés all over the city of Toronto.